 Plan on completing both a research and internship experience during your undergraduate education.
 Along with your coursework, the best way to explore a career in science or engineering is by finding laboratory work in your field with a potential mentor during the school terms or over the summer.
 Research forms the backbone of any scientific endeavor, and this experience will provide the skills and knowledge necessary for a future career.
 In addition, internships (ideally in your junior summer) provide real-world industry experience, which is directly applicable to future career paths.
 Consider organizations as varied as engineering firms, government agencies, biotechnology companies, pharmaceutical manufacturers, the energy industry, technology companies, or scientific consulting firms.

 The junior internship is an ideal stepping stone to a full-time job in engineering or physical science.
+Employers also like to see hands-on or competition experiences (e.g. completing a design project, or participating in a robotics club).
 Plan to attend events in the fall, and look for a majority of job postings and interview opportunities in late fall and the spring of senior year.

 Graduate and Professional Programs